Here is your target:

 We domain modeled this application in first two weeks of class, and used the same database structure in photogram-gui and photogram-signin; here’s the Entity Relationship Diagram (ERD):

-All tables should have the usual created_at
+All tables will automatically get the usual id

-and updated_at
+, and updated_at

 If you add these columns exactly, then you can run the rails sample_data